 In a statement, Daimler AG, the parent company of Mercedes, said that it expected costs of £1.14bn relating to the civil and environmental claims, and £535m relating to the consumer class action.

-While the US settlement is welcomed by PGMBM, British drivers may be entitled to far more.
+While the US settlement is welcomed, we believe British drivers may be entitled to more.

-“We welcome the news that a compensation package has been agreed in principle in the US, but Mercedes have really gotten off very lightly there, Thomas Goodhead, Managing Partner at PGMBM, said.
+“We welcome the news that a compensation package has been agreed in principle in the US, but Mercedes have really gotten off very lightly there, Thomas Goodhead, Global Managing Partner, said.

 “This is a tacit admission that they abused the trust of their customers by egregiously misleading them in the pursuit of profit.”